• Skip to primary navigation

 Overhead labeled ingredient photo for English toffee sauce.

-*Be sure to see the recipe card below for ingredients, amounts & instructions!*
+*Be sure to see the free printable recipe card below for ingredients, exact amounts & instructions with tips!*

 You'll be surprised at how easy it is to make your own toffee sauce from scratch.
-Get out a large saucepan and a large spoon for mixing!
+Get out a large saucepan and a large spoon for mixing.

 Process photo 1 showing all ingredients in a saucepan.